 Looking at objectives as an industry, we just need to do the basics well.
 Long established marketing theory still holds true here – objectives need to be SMART:

 The biggest challenge is to ensure objectives are the right objectives.
 In other words, to create the right objectives in B2B we need to be super clear about what the business is trying to achieve, and what are the right objectives to align to that.
 I suppose you could say that this is really the ‘R’ in SMART.

 In marketing, our job is to ask this question – incessantly!
-Revenue is a classic answer that a business will give.
+Revenue is the classic answer a business will give.
 Most businesses typically want to grow revenues.
-But, the question is where can marketing actually provide most value and impact here?
+But the question is where can marketing actually provide most value and impact here?

 The usual response here is ‘lead gen’.
 But, what if there is actually a fundamental brand awareness problem which is resulting in a low level of inbound enquiries?
 Plus, are sales people having to spend a lot of time explaining the ‘who are we and what do we do’ topic?

 If the above is the case (and let’s face it, that’s a pretty common scenario), then shouldn’t one objective actually be more about achieving measurable uplifts in brand awareness?
 And the other to ensure our proposition is clear, and that customers and prospects (and sales people) understand it?

 Relevance is about working out what the actual problems are, prioritising them – and from that the marketing objectives should naturally fall!